 Millions of us around the UK are experiencing high levels of stress, damaging our health.
 Stress is one of the significant challenges in the Construction Industry, and the statistics are shocking.
 Every single working day, two construction workers take their own lives.
 Stress, depression or anxiety accounts for a fifth of all work-related illnesses in the industry.

 All of us in the construction industry could better reach out to each other when we’re feeling stressed.
 Help us raise awareness of Stress Awareness Month by simply being more open with your family, friends and colleagues regarding stress:

 • Be nice to those who are stressed and anxious.

 De-stress and improving our mental health can start with simple and easy steps.
-If you need advice or information on how to stay mentally healthy, or if necessary, to find professional help before problems become critical, give a try to the free Construction Industry Helpline App:https://www.constructionindustryhelpline.com/app.html
+If you need advice or information on how to stay mentally healthy, or if necessary, to find professional help before problems become critical, give the free Construction Industry Helpline a try.
+App:https://www.constructionindustryhelpline.com/app.html

 The most crucial thing you can do when you are stressed or anxious is to make sure you are continuing to look after yourself.
 Look after yourself, and help us improve mental health in the Construction Industry.